nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-unit-test-studio-bundle.md

           }
       }
       ```
-1. Ensure you changed `YOUR_PROJECT_NAME` with the correct one.
+1. Verify that you changed `YOUR_PROJECT_NAME` with the correct one.

-## Writing Your Own TargetExtensions class
+## Writing Your Own TargetExtensions Class

-If you need to partially deploy others contributions to a specific target; it's possible to create your own `TargetExtension` class
+If you need to partially deploy others contributions to a specific target, it's possible to create your own `TargetExtension` class

 1. Create a new class `./myproject-core/src/test/java/com/bigcorp/BigCorpExtension.java`
 1. Add the following content: